Math Functions

 - π (Pi, ~3.14159): The ratio of a circle's circumference to its diameter.
 It appears in everything from satellite orbits to wave mechanics.

 - e (Euler's Number, ~2.71828): The "Natural Base" of growth.
 It is the fundamental constant of continuous compounding in finance and population biology.
+Our tool stores these to 15 decimal places to ensure that cumulative rounding errors don't degrade the integrity of your long-form calculations.

 Memory Management (M+, MR, MC)